Quick start guide: Configuring Calling Plans in Microsoft Teams

-To enable the Calls tab in Teams and allow your users to make and receive PSTN calls, you will need provision users for Phone System and Calling Plans.
-To learn how to set this up, read Set up Calling Plans.
+To enable the Dial Pad tab in Teams and allow your users to make and receive PSTN calls you will need to provision users for Phone System and Calling Plans.
+To learn how to set up Calling Plans, read Set up Calling Plans.

 Teams interop policy configuration

-To enable Teams to begin receiving calls, you'll need to update Teams interop policy, using a remote Windows PowerShell session with the Skype for Business
+To enable Teams to begin receiving calls, you'll need to update Teams upgrade policy and Teams interop policy, using Microsoft Teams & Skype for Business Admin Center or using a remote Windows PowerShell session with the Skype for Business

-To find the PowerShell cmdlets you need, type "CsTeamsInteropPolicy" in the Filter box in the Skype for Business PowerShell cmdlet documentation.
+To find the PowerShell cmdlets you need, type "CsTeamsUpgradePolicy" or "CsTeamsInteropPolicy" in the Filter box in the Skype for Business PowerShell cmdlet documentation.

 Teams has a default policy configuration designed to ensure that existing business workflows are not interrupted during a Teams deployment.
 By default, VoIP, PSTN, and federated calls to your users will continue to be routed to Skype for Business until you update the policy to enable inbound calling to Teams.
 This ensures that there are no unintended interruptions in voice services as you start to pilot and deploy Teams.